seanox/aspect-js/manual/en/markup.md

 Validation failed and an error is shown.
 Without a return value, the default behavior (action) is executed by the browser.
 This behavior is important for validating input fields, for example, so that the input reaches the user interface.
-In this case, a possible value is not synchronized with the model.
+When combined with attribute [strict](#strict), a possible value will not be synchronized with the model.

 A general strategy or standard implementation for error output is deliberately not provided, as this is too strict in most cases and can be implemented